lljsnsnm-alt/multivariate-household-power-forecasting/README.md

 ## Notes

-The original raw electricity data file is not included in this repository because it may be large.
+The original raw electricity data file is not included in this repository.
 It can be downloaded from the official UCI dataset link.

 The processed files included in `dataset/` are used for model training and testing: